shanithakur/stripe-node-react-basic-example/README.md

-git# Node React Basic Stripe Integration
+#Node React Basic Stripe Integration

 This repository demonstrates a basic integration of Stripe payments using Node.js and React.js.